vrikodar/P4ck3t/P4ck3t.md

 *we have configured IP address on Gig interface of Router2 only, we will now configure DHCP on the same to automatically assign IP address to R1 which will act as a DHCP client here*

+**we will configure DHCP server on R2 and also we will no shut the interface on R1**